francofaa/digital-garden-jekyll-template/_notes/argot/A completely avoidable international incident.md

 # Election Eve

-After a whirlwind day wherein [[Livius Anastasius Cratius]] was served, [[Hespero]] was arrested, [[Casimir Flüf]] stole a magic earpiece, and you met a mind flayer, you all retired to Abraham’s home on the edge of town.
+After a whirlwind day wherein Livius was served, Hespero was arrested, Casimir Flüf stole a magic earpiece, and you met a mind flayer, you all retired to Abraham’s home on the edge of town.

 Abe went a-fishin’, Malbec went a-fulfillin’ his demon contract *(please note that even though Aaron will likely not play for a very long time, you will for sure experience the consequences of his decision)*, and you awoke to a knock at the door.
 Baltsaros, Abe’s will-they-won’t-they and Hespero’s slave, requests that you come meet with Hespero in jail.